Understanding B2B Market Segmentation: Process and Methods

 - Positioning: Craft a unique value proposition for each segment that addresses their specific needs and preferences.
 This involves defining how the product or service will be positioned in the market.

-- Marketing Mix: Design the marketing mix (product, price, place, promotion) to align with the needs of each segment.
+- Marketing Mix: Design the marketing mix (product, price, place, promotion) to align with the needs of each segment, leveraging insights from marketing mix modeling to optimize strategy decisions.
 This includes developing tailored product features, pricing strategies, distribution channels, and promotional tactics.

 - Communication Strategies: Develop communication strategies that effectively reach and engage each segment.
 This includes choosing appropriate communication channels and crafting targeted messages.